andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 As usual, there was a good range of topics that are likely to be relevant to a wide range of leaders, and they mostly avoided sales pitches, with the notable exception of the [Vercel](https://vercel.com/) talk on day 2 which I felt badly misjudged the room.
 It was also interesting that there was a lot of scepticism of Generative AI both on stage and in the audience, apart from a couple of talks (one of which was the Vercel talk).
-It's good to see the LeadDev is not getting carried away on the Gen-AI hype train.
+It's good to see that is LeadDev is not getting carried away on the Gen-AI hype train.

 What follows is a summary of my notes from each talk.
 I believe you can buy digital passes to catch up on the talks, or they are usually put onto YouTube after a few months.